GENERAL ELECTION: NOVEMBER 5, 2024

 • A resident of your county for at least 30 days before the election

 • Not currently serving a prison sentence for an indictable offense.
-If you are detained in jail awaiting trial or serving time for a disorderly (misdemeanor) offense, you are eligible to register and vote-by-mail ballot
+If you are detained in jail awaiting trial or serving time for a disorderly (misdemeanor) offense, you are eligible to register and vote by mail-in ballot

 • If you are homeless, you may register by providing a contact point or location where you spend most of your time

-• Register to vote by October 17 for the General Elections.
+• Register to vote by October 15 for the General Elections

 Can I vote if I’m on probation or parole?